mcmire/dotfiles/README.md

 ### Installation

+Whew.
+Still here?
 Now for the fun stuff.

 First, you need to download this repo to your computer somehow.
 You'll probably want to come back to these files later, make modifications to them, and push